eventql/eventql/README.md

 ## Use Cases

-EventQL allows you to write and update large volumes of rows (i.e. JSON events) into tables in real-time.
-You can then correlate and aggregate the stored data with standard SQL,
+Here are a few example scenarios that are particularly well suited to EventQL's

-Here are a few more example scenarios that are particularly well suited to EventQL's design:
+design:

 - Storage and analysis of streaming event, timeseries or relational data
 - High volume event and sensor data logging